garden-io/garden/README.md

 With the Stack Graph, each part of your stack can describe itself using simple, intuitive declarations, without changing any of your code.
 Garden collects all of your declarations—even across multiple repositories—into a full graph of your stack, and leverages that information to help you develop and test faster.

-When you run Garden with a shared Kubernetes cluster, Garden has its own namespace with a small set of services, including:
+When you run Garden with a shared Kubernetes cluster, Garden sets up its own namespace with a small set of services, including:

 - **Image cache and test cache:** Every time an image is built for a service, Garden saves it a cache.
-If a different developer wants to deploy the same version of an image, the image doesn’t have to be rebuilt–instead, Garden will check if the image exists in the Docker registry and skip the build step if it does.
+If a different developer wants to deploy the same version of an image, the image doesn’t have to be rebuilt—instead, Garden will check if the image exists in the Docker registry and skip the build step if it does.
 Test results are also saved in a test cache and can be shared across developers.
 These caches can reduce build and test time significantly, often by 80% or more.
 - **Build service:** Developers and CI processes don’t need to run Docker and Kubernetes on their machine (unless they want to).
 The build service makes it possible for all of this to be handled in the cluster.

 Every developer, in turn, has a private namespace in the cluster.
 With one command, a dev can spin up a development and testing environment in their private namespace.
-In other words, they get a complete version of the application running in a namespace that they can then test and develop against.
+In other words, they get a full instance of the application running in a namespace that they can then test and develop against.

 ![Cluster Diagram](./docs/cluster-diagram.png "Cluster Diagram")